Who wins the Desmond Bane vs. Alperen Sengun matchup in tonight's game?

 Desmond Bane & the Grizzlies

-- The Grizzlies put up 106.5 points per game (29th in league) while allowing 112.5 per outing (10th in NBA).
-They have a -131 scoring differential and have been outscored by six points per game.
+- The Grizzlies put up 106.4 points per game (30th in league) while allowing 112.7 per outing (10th in NBA).
+They have a -144 scoring differential and have been outscored by 6.3 points per game.

-- The 41.8 rebounds per game Memphis accumulates rank 25th in the NBA, 3.2 fewer than the 45 its opponents grab.
+- Memphis loses the rebound battle by 3.9 boards on average.
+It collects 41.7 rebounds per game, 25th in the league, while its opponents grab 45.6.

 Watch the NBA on Max with the B/R Sports Add-On